takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 (1m)
-* Before the main topic,...I will introduce mycelf.
+* Before the main topic,...I will introduce myself.
 * I'm Takanori Suzuki.
 My twitter is "takanory", please follow me.
 * I'm Vice-Chairperson of PyCon JP Association.
+* And I'm director of BeProud Inc.
+* I'm also active in several Python related communities
 * Last year,...
 I was challenged to talk or poster at Python Conference around the world, which I called PyCon tour.

 +++?image=20191010pyconsg/images/pycontourmap.jpg&size=auto 90%